suffolklibraries/lgc/content/collections/events/hadleigh-movers.md

     content:
       -
         type: text
-        text: 'Sudbury Movers meets at All Saints Church Hall on Church street in Sudbury.'
+        text: 'Hadleigh Movers meets at Hadleigh Baptist Church on George street in Hadleigh.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'You can enter the church through the wooden double doors through the entrance from church street.
-The session is held within the main church hall.'
+        text: 'You can enter the church through the front gate on George Street through to the entrance of the church.'
   -
     type: heading
     attrs: